 - Sedated Rapid Detoxification in the ICU performed by our medical director when indicated.

-- A recovery center for two to twelve days with around the clock assistance.
-At the recovery center patients receive a number of services in order to ease this emotional and physiological transitional period.
-Some of these services can include individual psychotherapy, massage, yoga, neuro-feedback and much more.
+- A recovery center for four to twelve days, with around the clock assistance.
+At the recovery center patients receive many recovery services to ease this emotional and physiological transition phase.
+Some of these services can include individual psychotherapy, massage, yoga, tai chi and much more.

 - Around the clock care

-Considering what is offered by other treatment centers that charge anywhere from $8,000 to $15,000 for a simple overnight stay at a surgical center ( without any additional medical resources), and then a hotel stay ( where the rapid detox center is no longer responsible for your wellbeing), compared to what you pay and the care you receive with the Waismann Group, you will understand that the Waismann Method provides superior medical care and additional services at a much better value.
+Considering what other treatment centers offer for anywhere from $8,000 to $15,000 for a simple overnight stay at a surgical center and then a hotel stay without inpatient care, in comparison to what you pay and the care you receive with the Waismann Group, you will understand that the Waismann Method provides superior medical care and additional services at a much better value.

 If you or someone you love is dealing with opiate addiction, we encourage you to contact our office today for more information on choosing the right treatment option.
 The rapid opiate detoxification procedure is carried out in a full-service hospital in Southern California, and by a board-certified anesthesiologist with two decades of rapid opiate detoxification experience.
-Patients treated with the Waismann Method achieve an extraordinarily high success rate because they no longer need to fight the constant physical cravings for opiates that have led them to relapse in the past.
+Patients treated with the Waismann Method achieve a very high detoxification success rate.
+This is because they no longer need to fight the constant physical cravings for opiates that have led them to relapse in the past.